A warm welcome to my website – hopefully your first step in moving forward in your life.

 Sometimes it’s not possible to talk to your family or close friends about the things that trouble you.
 You may feel that no-one has asked you the right questions or you haven’t been truly listened to.

+Therapy is about creating space for you to reflect and heal yourself.
 You lead the process.
 I travel with you, alongside you, using a variety of techniques to support and guide you on your journey.

 To find out more about Brainspotting, as well as my general approach to therapy, click here.

 The therapy hour is your space, and we proceed at a pace which is comfortable for you.
-But the healing comes from you exploring your experiences, and your thoughts and feelings that have resulted from those experiences.
+But the healing stems from you exploring your experiences, and your thoughts and feelings that have resulted from those experiences.

 * If you are referred to me for Brainspotting, we may simply go straight into the sessions without this initial assessment.